Use reverse engineering to align the CAD world with the real world

 Reverse engineering in design model making

 CAD surfaces are the starting point for all design and manufacturing processes after model making.
 However, they are often not available, because the form is developed by manual design methods like clay models, or because the items are parts for antiques or art objects.
 With reverse engineering, you combine manual work and design technology and benefit from both worlds.
 You can create CAD surfaces for your physical models with very little effort.
+Learn more about the technical developments in cooperation with the BMW Group Design.
+Reliable methods have been developed to combine form-finding via manual design as effectively as possible with virtual design.

 Your benefits from the reverse engineering method: